-This page explains why as well as how to cite your information sources and identifies citation styles most commonly used by students at Bristol Community College.
-You will also find "Quick Guides" for each of the styles, which can be printed out, if you prefer!
+This page explains why, as well as how, to cite your information sources.
+We also identify citation styles most commonly used by students at Bristol Community College.
+You will find "Quick Guides" for each of the styles, which can be printed out.
 Scroll down the page to find online writing guides and citing templates, plus tools such as citation generators and reference management programs.
+The Citation Tutorials Tab has links to tutorial videos.
 For additional information or assistance, ask a librarian or visit your local BCC campus Writing Center.

 Citing your information sources is necessary in order to: